Programs & Initiatives

 CHIPS/Q provides educational and support/consultation services in health informatics and health IT in general, and in the areas of clinical decision support, electronic health records, and ICD-10 in particular.

-Development of curriculum modules on health information technology for Health Administration students as part of the initiative of the AUPHA Health Information Management Systems Technology and Analysis Task Force initiave.
+- Development of curriculum modules on health information technology for Health Administration students as part of the initiative of the AUPHA Health Information Management Systems Technology and Analysis Task Force initiative.

 CHIPS/Q conducts a variety of health Informatics and health IT continuing education programs.
 Current programs include:

-AMIA 10 x 10.
-For the past six years UAB has been a partner with the American Medical Informatics Association to provide health informatics continuing education.ICD-10 Training—Three CHIPS/Q faculty members are AHIMA-Approved ICD-10-CM/PCS Trainers and are currently conducting training with UAB Hospital.
+AMIA 10 x 10 For the past seven years UAB has been a partner with the American Medical Informatics Association to provide health informatics continuing education.ICD-10 Training—Three CHIPS/Q faculty members are AHIMA-Approved ICD-10-CM/PCS Trainers and are currently conducting training with UAB Hospital.